bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/lectures.md

 ### Week 12 :  Application of BFS and DFS.
 Topological order.
-Shortest paths basics.
+Shortest paths on DAGs.
 _Nov 15-19_

 This week  we introduce the problem of a computing topological order on a directed acyclic graph (DAG).
 Then we look at how  topological order can be used to solve various other problems on DAGs, including a simple algorithm for  computing shortest paths on a DAG.